-WellConnect is a tele-counseling service paid for by Stetson University provide 24/7 crisis support to students.
+WellConnect, a tele-counseling service paid for by Stetson University, provides 24/7 crisis support to students.
 When utilizing WellConnect, students are able to speak a Licensed Clinician from any location at any time.
 WellConnect is not a hotline and coordinates with Student Counseling Services to ensure that follow-up is provided.

 Why was I referred to WellConnect?